 Kathy Jicinsky, Assistant Director of Study Abroad for Faculty-led Programs

-- February 1, 2020 at 4pm: Application deadline.
+- December 1, 2021 at 4pm: Application deadline.
 Students will be interviewed by the faculty leaders prior to acceptance for the program.
 Complete applications and a $500 confirmation deposit are due to be considered for this program.
 Any application that remains incomplete will be withdrawn after this deadline.
 Applications are accepted on a rolling basis.